Neds Corner Station

 It is the largest freehold property in Victoria and also the biggest private conservation reserve in the state.
 Affectionately referred to as ‘Neds Corner’, this flagship Trust for Nature owned reserve provides important habitat for native plants and wildlife often not seen in other parts of the state.

 Conserving Victoria’s outback jewel

-Neds is home to more than 1000 species, including 77 threatened plants, 24 reptiles and 112 types of birds.
-Researchers have found 21 species not previously known to science.
+The property, purchased by Trust for Nature in 2002, is home to almost 1000 species, including 77 threatened plants, 24 reptiles and more than 120 types of birds.
+Researchers have also found 21 species not previously known to science.
 Among its many wonders is a new species of daisy for Victoria.
-The large Hard-head Daisy is symbolic of the rich diversity of plants and animals that call Neds home.
-Other finds include a population of the nationally threatened Growling Grass Frog and a new species of fungus.
+The Large Hard-head Daisy is symbolic of the rich diversity of plants and animals that call Neds Corner home.
+Other treasures include a population of the nationally threatened Growling Grass Frog and a new species of fungus.

-Neds has had a dramatic recovery since 2002.
-What were bare sand hills and hard, compacted plains are now being planted with saltbush and bluebush vegetation.
+Under the care of Trust for Nature, Neds Corner has shown dramatic recovery from a heavily grazed agricultural holding to a conservation reserve of national significance.
+What were bare sand hills and hard, compacted plains are now vegetated with saltbush and blue bush vegetation.

-This work has been led by Trust for Nature property managers supported by project partners, staff and volunteers.
-We have removed stock, carried out extensive rabbit control and large-scale revegetation with direct seeding and planting thousands of seedlings across the property.
+This work has been led by Trust for Nature’s field staff, supported by project partners, staff and volunteers.
+Stock have been removed, extensive rabbit and fox control implemented, and large-scale re-vegetation carried out across the property.